MrAliSalehi/simple-grip/README.md

 `simple-grip /path/to/dir 'pattern\+' -s names -t 3 -d 4`

-will go in `/path/to/dir` and search for the files/directories that matches the `'pattern\+' ` with maximum 3 threads and `tree-depth` of 3
+with this command simple grip will go in `/path/to/dir` and search for the files/directories that matches the `'pattern\+'` with maximum 3 threads and `tree-depth` of 3.

+you can also `reverse` the process so any file that doesn't match the `'pattern\+'` will show up, in order to do this you can simply add the `-r` to the end of the command